petsc/petsc/doc/faq/index.rst

 Why Is PETSc Written In C, Instead Of Fortran Or C++?
 -----------------------------------------------------

-C enables us to build data structures for storing sparse matrices, solver information, etc. in ways that Fortran simply does not allow.
-ANSI C is a complete standard that all modern C compilers support.
-The language is identical on all machines.
-C++ is still evolving and compilers on different machines are not identical.
-Using C function pointers to provide data encapsulation and polymorphism allows us to get many of the advantages of C++ without using such a large and more complicated language.
-It would be natural and reasonable to have coded PETSc in C++; we opted to use C instead.
+When this decision was made, in the early 1990s, C enabled us to build data structures for storing sparse matrices, solver information, etc. in ways that Fortran simply did not allow.
+ANSI C was a complete standard that all modern C compilers supported.
+The language was identical on all machines.
+C++ was still evolving and compilers on different machines were not identical.
+Using C function pointers to provide data encapsulation and polymorphism allowed us to get many of the advantages of C++ without using such a large and more complicated language.
+It would have been natural and reasonable to have coded PETSc in C++; we opted to use C instead.

 Does All The PETSc Error Checking And Logging Reduce PETSc's Efficiency?